Honey – A Quality Service To Save Money, or a Scam?

 Hovering over this icon allows you to open a link to Honey, but to see the price drops, you’ll need to open a new window.
 You can view the price history for up to 120 days on a helpful bar graph.

-To the right of that price history option is a small ‘h’ with a plus sign.
+To the right of that price, the history option is a small ‘h’ with a plus sign.
 Clicking this allows you to add the product to your drop list.
 The drop list feature allows you to track the price of a product and be notified when the price drops.

 The next place Honey shows up is in your cart.
 This is where Honey automatically finds and applies coupon codes to items in your cart.